laurieroy/rails-strava-clone/README.md

 The tech stack is Ruby 2.7.2 on Rails 6.1 with a postgres db, CI with GH actions.
 Testing is with mini-test, with which I am not as familar, so this will be a nice review.

-Application time zone is set to the current_user's time zone, default value is UTC.
+- Application time zone is set to the current_user's time zone, default value is UTC.

-For the weekly totals, the default start date is the Monday of the current week.
+- For the weekly totals, the default start date is the Monday of the current week.

+- Default value for runs etc is miles

 Auth: Devise